lazaronixon/authentication-zero/README.md

 - **Inspired by hey.com**
 - Sign up
 - Email and password validations
+- Authentication by cookie (html)
+- Authentication by token (api)
+- Ask password before sensitive data changes, aka: sudo
 - Reset the user password and send reset instructions
 - Reset the user password only from verified emails
-- Authentication by cookie (html)
-- Authentication by token (api)
 - Send e-mail verification when your email has been changed
 - Send email when someone has logged into your account
 - Manage multiple sessions & devices